Here's a bit about me

 My next job was the last one that would see me lining somebody else's pockets, trouble is it lasted for thirty four years.
 Thirty four years in the same job I here you exclaim! it must have been exciting.
 If you think manufacturing electricity meters is exciting then I guess it was.
 Anyway, I worked hard, did some courses and promotion came easily which was good because by then I was married and would soon have two boys to support.
 I never planned to have a career in management, but I finished up in that role.
 I was responsible for 200 workers, £2million of output per month, went to meetings in the boardroom and helped shape the company's strategic plan.
 If you've ever heard a song by Harry Chapin, called "I Don't Want To Be President," well that just about summed up my position.

 Like I've already said, I worked in that factory for thirty fours years, but eventually an opportunity for change danced in front of me.
 I didn't fuss about, I grabbed it with both hands and waltzed off into a new career.

-I now have 9 books published in various formats and I am currently writing the tenth.
+I now have eight books published in various formats and I am working on another.
 When I'm not writing I am fishing and managed to win my local angling championship for two years in succession.
 In recent years, I have taken up painting and I've enjoyed many mediums from watercolours to pastels.
 I do a lot of pryrography, which I find most enjoyable because it is something I can do whilst working on the plot for my next book.
-More recently I have purchased a scroll saw and I'm using that to learn how to be more creative with wood.
+More recently I have purchased a scroll saw and a lathe and I'm using them to learn how to be more creative with wood.